 Parents Plus encourages collaborative practice.
-We working closely with families to ensure the programmes meet their goals and to ensure their experience and knowledge is central to the content of the materials.
+We working closely with services and families to ensure the programmes meet their goals and to ensure their experience and knowledge is central to the content of the materials.

 Parents Plus believes in empowering the professionals and families we work with.
-Our programmes are focused on encouraging children and parents to achieve their potential and our professional training is focused on encouraging professionals to achieve the highest standards of excellence.
+Our programmes are focused on encouraging children and parents to achieve their potential and our professional training, supervision and outcome tracking is focused on encouraging professionals to achieve the highest standards of excellence.

-Dr John Sharry is co-founder and CEO of the Parents Plus charity and co-developer of the seven Parents Plus and Working Things Out programmes.
-He has 30 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
-He is an adjunct professor at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
-He has a special interest in solution-focused and strengths-based practice and has written several books in this area.
+Dr John Sharry is Clinical Director, co-founder and and co-developer of the eight evidence-based Parents Plus and Working Things Out Programmes.
+As Clinical Director, John is responsible for managing the Parents Plus expanding portfolio of research and programme development initiatives in response to the evolving needs of families and services working with them, as well as overseeing large scale partnerships, building on the impact that Parents Plus have made to date.
+He has 30 years experience as a mental health professional and was formerly Principal Social Worker at the Mater Child and Adolescent Mental Health Service (CAMHS).
+John is an adjunct professor at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
+He also has a special interest in solution-focused and strengths-based practice and has written several books in this area.
 For more details see www.solutiontalk.ie.

 Breda Flood is company secretary of Parents Plus and has been instrumental in the development of the charity since its inception in 2001.
 Breda has extensive experience in accountancy and administration and advises the Parents Plus Board.

-Dr Adele Keating is Senior Clinical Psychologist working in Our Lady’s Children Hospital Crumlin in Dublin.
-Adele is co-developer of the Parents Plus – Parenting When Separated programme.
+Dr Adele Keating is a Senior Clinical Psychologist working in Our Lady’s Children Hospital Crumlin in Dublin.
+Adele is co-developer of both the Parents Plus Parenting When Separated and Healthy Families Programmes.
 She works with Parents Plus providing training and supervision to professionals.

-Fiona Hughes is a Social Worker with extensive experience in Child and Adolescent Mental Health and the Irish Child Protection Services.
+Fiona Hughes is a Clinical Manager with Jigsaw, the National Centre for Youth Mental Health.
+Fiona is also a qualified Social Worker with extensive experience in Child and Adolescent Mental Health and the Irish Child Protection Services.
 She is a Parents Plus Programme Trainer and helps to co-ordinate our Accreditation process.